codealchemist/pidomo/README.md

 Use
 ---
+Start the server:

+    clear; node index.js

-Point your browser to your RaspberryPi's hostname or IP address at port 3200.
+Now point your browser to your RaspberryPi's hostname or IP address at port 3200.

 PICs implementation